isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 #### **NOTES**

 [^1]: Nan Dahlkild.
 (2011, Summer).
-The Emergence and Challenge of the Modern Library Building: Ideal Types, Model Libraries, and Guidelines, from the Enlightenment to the Experience Economy. _Library Trends: Library Design From Past to Present_, _60(1)_, 11-42.
+The Emergence and Challenge of the Modern Library Building: Ideal Types, Model Libraries, and Guidelines, from the Enlightenment to the Experience Economy. _Library Trends: Library Design From Past to Present_, *60* (1),11—42.

 [^2]: Hellen Niegaard.
 (2011, Summer).
-Library Space and Digital Challenges. _Library Trends: Library Design From Past to Present, 60(1)_, 174-189.
+Library Space and Digital Challenges. *Library Trends: Library Design From Past to Present, 60* (1), 174—189.

 [^3]: Daniel J. Caron.
 (31 May 2012).
 Finding Our Place on the Digital Shelf.
 Speech delivered at the Canadian Library Association National Conference, Ottawa, Ontario.

 [^4]: Kathryn Zickuhr, Lee Rainie and Kristen Purcell.
-(Jan 2013).
-Library services in the digital age.
+(Jan 2013). *Library services in the digital age*.
 Washington, DC: Pew Research Center’s Internet & American Life Project.
 Retrieved from Pew Research Center website.

 [^5]: The types of redesigned library spaces mentioned here focus on those used by members of the public.
 However, some libraries have also included staff spaces in the redesign process.
 See the example of Galter Library at Northwestern University in Martha C. Adamson and Brian P. Bunnett, “Planning library spaces to encourage collaboration”, _J Med Libr Assoc_.
-2002 October; 90(4): 437-441.
+2002 October, *90* (4): 437—441.

-[^6]: YouMedia at the Harold Washington Library.
-About Us.
+[^6]: YouMedia at the Harold Washington Library. *About Us*.
 Retrieved from Chicago Public Library website.

 [^7]: Clifford A. Pearson.
 (Oct 2006).
-Palo Verde Branch Library and Maryvale Community Center.
-Architectural Record.
+Palo Verde Branch Library and Maryvale Community Center. *Architectural Record*.
 Retrieved from PubMed.gov website.

 [^8]: LJ’s New Landmark Library: Palo Verde Library/ Maryvale Community Center.
-(May 15, 2011).
-Library Journal.
+(May 15, 2011). *Library Journal*.
 Retrieved from libraryjournal.com website.

 [^9]: In an environmentally conscious age, users are also paying attention to environmental sustainability as an aspect of library design.
 See Brian W. Edwards.
 (2011, Summer).
-Sustainability as a Driving Force in Contemporary Library Design. _Library Trends: Library Design From Past to Present, 60(1)_, 190-214.
+Sustainability as a Driving Force in Contemporary Library Design. *Library Trends: Library Design From Past to Present, 60* (1), 190—214.

-[^10]: University of Chicago Library.
-The Joe and Rika Mansueto Library.
+[^10]: University of Chicago Library. *The Joe and Rika Mansueto Library*.
 Retrieved from University of Chicago Library website.

 [^11]: Stuttgart City Library / Yi Architects.
-(23 Dec 2011).
-ArchDaily.
+(23 Dec 2011). *ArchDaily*.
 Retrieved from archdaily.com website.

 [^12]: The Stuttgart Library.
-(Nov 28, 2011).
-Positive Magazine.
+(Nov 28, 2011). *Positive Magazine*.
 Retrieved from Positive magazine website.

 [^13]: Thomas Köster.
-(Nov 2011).
-The Book Cube.
+(Nov 2011). *The Book Cube*.
 The New City Library in Stuttgart.
 Goethe Institut.
 Retrieved from Goethe Institut website.

 [^14]: Köster, Nov 2011.

 [^15]: The Seattle Public Library.
-(Oct 2004).
-Metropolis Mag.
+(Oct 2004). *Metropolis Mag*.
 Retrieved from metropolismag.com website.

 [^16]: Lynn Becker.
-(2003-2006).
-Sleekness in Seattle.
-Repeat.
+(2003-2006). *Sleekness in Seattle.
+Repeat*.
 Retrieved from lynbecker.com website.

 [^17]: Halifax Public Library.
 (2012).
 Retrieved from Halifax Public Library website.